ArpanKrChakraborty/code-to-win/README.md

 2. **Any** JAVA compiler of your desire.
 3. **Any** version of python you desire.
 4. Proper Enviorment Variable declaration for the above compilers.
-5. You are free to use any browser of your choice, but for parsing purposes **Chrome/Chromium** must be installed  (**Firefox-Nightly** also works but it bugs out sometimes, so better to use to the other two options).
+5. You are free to use any browser of your choice, but for parsing purposes **Chrome/Chromium** must be installed  (**Firefox-Nightly** also works but it bugs out sometimes, hence not recommended).

 ## Extension Settings
 This extension contributes the following settings: